 - Low potassium levels and dehydration can trigger heart palpitations.

 - If you’ve been diagnosed with hypoglycemia, or low blood sugar, you may be at higher risk for having heart palpitations due to your diet.
 High-carbohydrate foods and processed sugars can cause palpitations if you have issues with low blood sugar.

 - Alcohol can also play a role.
 Researchers in a 2014 study in the Journal of the American College of Cardiology found a link between alcohol consumption and atrial fibrillation, which can lead to palpitations.

 - You could have palpitations due to a food allergy or sensitivity.
 Heartburn that occurs due to eating spicy or rich foods can also trigger heart palpitations.

 - High-sodium foods can cause palpitations, too.
-Many commons foods, especially canned or processed foods, contain sodium as a preservative.
+Many common foods, especially canned or processed foods, contain sodium as a preservative.